Effective date: 30 April 2018

 - Access to personal, confidential or sensitive information is granted on a need-to-know basis.
 In other words, employees or external third parties have access to the information that they require in order to complete their work.
-Samanage uses authorization concepts that document how authorizations are assigned and which authorizations are assigned.
-All personal, confidential, or otherwise sensitive data is protected in accordance with the Samanage security policies and standards.
+SolarWinds uses authorization concepts that document how authorizations are assigned and which authorizations are assigned.
+All personal, confidential, or otherwise sensitive data is protected in accordance with the SolarWinds security policies and standards.

 1.4 Data Transmission Control: